ktr0731/evans/README.md

 name (TYPE_STRING) =>
 ```

-### Skip the rest of fields
+### Skip the rest of the fields
-Evans recognizes <kbd>CTRL-C</kbd> as a special key that skips the rest of fields in the current message type.
+Evans recognizes <kbd>CTRL-C</kbd> as a special key that skips the rest of the fields in the current message type.
 For example, we assume that we are inputting `Request` described in the following message:

 ``` proto